pytorch/pytorch/README.md

 ## Releases and Contributing

 PyTorch has a 90 day release cycle (major releases).
-It's current state is Beta (v0.1.6), we expect no obvious bugs.
+It's current state is Beta, we expect no obvious bugs.
 Please let us know if you encounter a bug by [filing an issue](https://github.com/pytorch/pytorch/issues).

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.